inspiredminds/contao-news-categories-search/README.md

 Once filtering is enabled, the search module will additionally show checkboxes for each category, whith the user can then select.

+Additionally, you can also enable filtering by timeframe.
+This will filter the results by the found news entry's dates.

 _Note:_ after installing this extension, you need to re-index the search index.